Harambe: Death

-On May 28, 2016, a 3-year-old boy visiting the Cincinnati Zoo fell into the moat at the Gorilla World habitat.
+On May 28, 2016, a three-year-old boy visiting the Cincinnati Zoo fell into the moat at the Gorilla World habitat.

 Witnesses said they heard the child say he wanted to go into the gorilla enclosure.
 The boy then climbed a 3 ft fence, crawled through 4 ft of bushes, and then fell 15 ft into a moat of shallow water.
 Zoo officials immediately signaled for the three gorillas in the habitat to return inside, and two females did so.
-However, the third gorilla, the inquisitive 440 lb male silverback Harambe, climbed down into the moat to investigate the child splashing in the water.
+However, the third gorilla, 450 lb male silverback Harambe, climbed down into the moat.

 Over the next 10 minutes, Harambe became increasingly "agitated and disoriented" by the screams of onlookers.
 He carried the child through the water, occasionally propping him up when he sat, or pushing him down when he stood.
-Harambe exhibited "strutting" behavior—walking around with legs and arms stiffly extended to appear bigger—a bluffing move, though one with inherent danger should he throw or drag the boy around too roughly.
+Harambe exhibited "strutting" behavior—walking around with legs and arms stiffly extended to appear bigger—a bluffing move with inherent danger should Harambe throw or drag the boy around too roughly.
 Harambe then carried the boy up a ladder out of the moat onto dry land.
 Afraid for the boy's welfare, zoo officials decided to kill Harambe, doing so with a single rifle shot to the head.
 Cincinnati firefighters said the boy was between Harambe's legs when the shot was fired.

 Harambe was killed one day after his 17th birthday.
 The boy was given a trauma assessment and transported to Cincinnati Children's Hospital Medical Center; his injuries were non-life-threatening.